mozilla/standards-positions/CONTRIBUTING.md

 advocate for a specification is using the appropriate standards body's discussion mechanisms, not here.

-So, please focus your comments on bringing new information about a specification; if you want to express support for adopting a specification, the best way to do that is using [Github reactions](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments) on the issue or a specific comment.
+Please focus your comments on bringing new information about a specification; if you want to express support for adopting a specification, the best way to do that is using [Github reactions](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments) on the issue or a specific comment.